Naviband: 2017-2018: Eurovision Song Contest 2017, Iliuminacyja and Adnoj darohaj

 On 20 January 2017, Naviband again took part in the Belarusian Eurovision selection with the song "Historyja Majho žyccia" (The Story of My Life).
 The same day the third album of the band was released, it was called Iliuminacyja.

-In the final of the national selection, Naviband took first place and were given the right to represent Belarus at the Eurovision Song Contest 2017 in May 2017 in Kyiv, becoming the first participant in the history of the contest who performed the song in the Belarusian language.
+In the final of the national selection, Naviband won first place, earning the opportunity to represent Belarus at the Eurovision Song Contest 2017 in Kyiv in May 2017.
+They made history by being the first participants to perform in the Belarusian language.

 In February 2017, their Eurovision song was chosen as "Best Belarusian Song" at the second Lira Awards.
-Meanwhile, the group performed at Vidbir, the Ukrainian national selection for Eurovision.
+Meanwhile, the group performed at "Vidbir", the Ukrainian national selection for Eurovision 2017.
 Their surprise Belarusian cover of Jamala's 1944 created a large public resonance in Ukraine and the group was told by Konstantin Meladze that Ukraine would probably give Belarus the maximum result.

 After the draw, it became known that Naviband will perform in the second semifinal on 11 May.
-Based on the results of the voting on May 11, the group reached the final of the competition, where it performed third in the running order.
+Based on the voting results on May 11, the group reached the final of the competition, where it performed third in the running order.
 In the final, Naviband scored 83 points, receiving a maximum of 24 points from Ukraine, finishing in 17th place.
 Naviband's performance aroused great resonance and extremely positive public reaction in Belarus as the group managed to achieve the country's fourth-best result and the second-best points-wise in Belarusian history.

 On 3 June 2017, about ten thousand people came to the Naviband performance near the Minsk City Hall.
 A live performance on July 3, near Stella's "Minsk - Hero City", was broadcast by All-National TV.

-On 4 December 2017, they released the song "A dzie žyvieš ty?".
-In the song's music video, they announced that Arciom and Ksienija were expecting a child together.
+On December 4, 2017, the song "A dzie žyvieš ty?" was released, accompanied by the announcement in the music video that Artsiom and Kseniya were expecting a baby.
 Four days later, Naviband released their fourth album Adnoj Darohaj.
 From the first day it took the first line of the charts of Belarusian iTunes and Google Play Music.
 All the songs on the album are written in Belarusian language.

 On February 16, 2018, they performed "Historyja Majho žyccia" and "A dzie žyvieš ty?" at the Belarusian selection for the Eurovision Song Contest 2018.

-On March 1, 2018, Ksienija announced on her Instagram that they are expecting a son.
+On March 1, 2018, Ksienija announced on her Instagram that they were expecting a son.
 Their son Matsei was born on 1 May 2018.